Choosing the Right Wine Glass: The 3 Best

 Now that you have the stemware, here are some tips for making your tasting a breeze.
 From a lively taco bar to your anniversary, you’ll be set with the best.

-2. Provide Food Pairings — A cheese board or charcuterie tray is perfect for enjoying the wine and keeping everyone satiated between tastings.
+- Provide Food Pairings — A cheese board or a charcuterie tray, which is often served at holiday parties or at weddings, is perfect for enjoying with wine and keeping everyone satiated between tastings.
 Building a charcuterie board is quick and easy, and I suggest working in groups of three for an enjoyable sampling.

 FAQ